 The Willoughby Campanile is one of only five fully portable campaniles in the world, demonstrating 'English style' full circle ringing.
 Whilst many people have listened to bells rung in church towers, few know about the mechanics of 'full circle' change ringing.
 Containing eight fully working bells together with their fixtures and fittings, the campanile illustrates the principles of 'English style' ringing, with bells controlled by rope and wheel.

-Cast in Loughborough in 1998, and with a tenor weighing about ½cwt , the back six bells were tuned by Taylors' Bell Master, Andrew Higson.
 In 2001, they were augmented to 8 by the addition of two new treble bells, cast by Hayward Mills Associates.
 The rest of the bells were then reclappered.
-In 2007 the bells have been modified with 'twiddle pins' so the clappering can be adjusted more accurately, and stays & 'sliders' have been provided.
-The bells are owned and maintained by George Dawson and his son Matthew.
+In 2007 the bells were modified with 'twiddle pins' so the clappering can be adjusted more accurately, and stays and sliders have been provided.
+In 2009 the shrouding on the wheels has been extended to help the roping of the bells.

 Each of the back six bells has inscribed upon it the year of casting, 1998, T (for Taylors) and the initials of a member of the Dawson family.
 These inscriptions represent the last six generations of the Dawsons.